-Reinstalling the Mail app is the best way out there to clear the Mail app data and fix all its issues.
-That said, resetting the Mail app much easier than reinstalling it.
+Reinstalling the Mail app is the best way to clear the Mail app data and fix all its issues.
+That said, resetting the Mail app is much easier than reinstalling it.
 Moreover, most of the problems can be resolved by resetting the Mail app.
 When you reset the Mail app in Windows 10 using this method, it will delete your sign-in details and all saved data by Mail on your device.

 Resetting Windows 10’s Mail app

 Important: The ability to reset Windows 10 apps is available in Windows 10 Anniversary or later builds.
 You must be running 14379 or later build of Windows 10 to reset apps.
-Type Winver.exe in Start menu search and then press Enter key to check your Windows 10 OS’s build number.
+Type Winver.exe in the Start menu search and then press the Enter key to check your Windows 10 OS’s build number.